ktorio/ktor-documentation/topics/locations.md

 {id="route-handlers"}

-Once you have [defined the classes](#route-classes) annotated with `@Location`, this feature artifact exposes new typed methods for defining route handlers:
+Once you have [defined the classes](#route-classes) annotated with `@Location`, this plugin artifact exposes new typed methods for defining route handlers:
 `get`, `options`, `header`, `post`, `put`, `delete` and `patch`.

 ```kotlin